Win your way to APT Manila Classic 2025 | Over 120 seats to be won | $50,000 Main Event bonus for Natural8 Qualifiers only

 Why Check-Raise Bluff At All?

-There are many valid reasons why you might want to try check-raise bluffing on a flop.
+There are many valid reasons why you might want to try check raise in poker.
 In fact, we’d actively encourage it.
 After all, if you raise pre-flop from an early position and find a caller, you’re at a post-flop disadvantage.
-You’ll be out of position for the rest of the hand.
+You’ll be out of position for the turn and river.

 In truth, most players just don’t check often enough in this spot.
 It’s almost a reflex action to just automatically fire the continuation bet.
 The opponent expects it, and you probably feel like you should just make the bet anyway.